pgpkg/pgpkg/docs/pages/tutorial.md

 the `pgpkg` schema (as well as your other schemas) in order to reset the database.
 Take care that any test data you create can be recreated.

-`pgpkg` will provide tools to help develop a new schema in the future.
+Future versions of `pgpkg` will provide tools to help develop new schemas.
+For now, the process is a bit manual.